k-yamada/twoch/README.md

 # Twoch

-TODO: Write a gem description
+The 2channel client.
+2channel is a Japanese textboard(http://www.2ch.net/)

 ## Installation